neerajhirani/neerajhirani.github.io/_posts/2022-09-21-operationalising-meetings.markdown

 Most junior PMs gravitate towards focusing on execution.
 In large companies, their scope is usually limited to a feature area or a problem area or a segment.
 So in their mind, interactions with engineers, designers and data analysts form a major part of their job.
 Activities like sprint planning, scrum ceremonies, backlog management, priorities take up a major portion of their time.

-In the absence of structure, PMs end up de-emphasising important work like problem discovery through interactions with users, customers, and customer-facing stakeholders.
+In the absence of structure, PMs end up de-emphasising important work like interacting with users, customers, and customer-facing stakeholders.
 It is very easy to get absorbed in the day-to-day minutia of work.
 Important interactions tend to get easily sidelined.

 Every PM knows they should:
 - Conduct customer and problem discovery sessions on an ongoing basis